So you might’ve recently been advised to take the mobile-friendly test in the wake of Google’s latest algorithm update.

 This page will give you statistics about the percentage of your web traffic that arrives via desktop, mobile, and tablet devices.

-If the majority of your traffic is desktop-based, you can afford to wait a little longer before taking action, but chances are it’s only a matter of time so keep an eye on these stats.
+If the majority of your traffic is desktop-based, you can afford to wait a little longer before taking action.
+Chances are though, it’s only a matter of time so do keep an eye on these stats.
 Do you want to be caught asleep at the wheel when your customers make the switch to mobile and your competitors have already taken the initiative ahead of you?

 As a first port of call, use this handy tool by Google to work out whether your website is already mobile friendly or not.
 The tool only assesses a single page at a time, so be sure to test all your key pages (for example: home, contact us, storefront, a sample products page).

-Bear in mind that data from WMT is normally about 3 days behind, and that Google’s view of your webpages is determined by the last time it crawled them — if you’ve recently made changes it may take some time for Google to revisit your site and revise it’s appraisal.
+Bear in mind that Google’s view of your webpages is determined by the last time it crawled them — if you’ve recently made changes it may take some time for Google to revisit your site and revise it’s appraisal.

 If your website has been identified as in need of improvement, and you’ve decided that mobile traffic is important to your business you’ll want to start taking action now.
 The following tools provide a great starting point: